GhostFire90/TeachingC/Explanations/Basic Printf.md

 # Arguments

 Up to this point we've only used 2 arguments for printf, however it can have anywhere from 0 to $\infty$ as long as there are enough specifiers for it, $n$ specifiers means $n+1$ arguments (+1 for the format string).
 The way it achieves this is called [Variadic Functions](<./../Ideas/Variadic Functions.md>) and are a complex topic that will be covered later.

+## Extra info

+To Create a new line put `\n` in the format string where you want to make a new line